+- Use in sentence case

+- type 1 diabetes

+- type 2 diabetes

-Person/people with type 1 diabetes not Type 1 diabetic(s) Person/people with type 2 diabetes not Type 2 diabetic(s)
+- person or people with type 1 diabetes

+- person or people with type 2 diabetes

+- Don't use

+- Type 1 Diabetes

+- Type I diabetes

+- Type 2 Diabetes

+- Type II diabetes

+- TDM1

+- TDM2

+- T1DM

+- T2DM

+- Type 1 diabetic or diabetics

+- Type 2 diabetic or diabetics

-- Where possible, replace 'diabetic patient(s)' with 'patient(s) with diabetes' and 'non-diabetic' patient(s)' with 'patient(s) without diabetes'; and 'a diabetic' (when referring to a person) with 'a person with diabetes' and 'diabetics' with 'people with diabetes' - When diabetic forms part of a medical term it is fine to use, eg 'diabetic foot disease' - The word mellitus is not needed when it is preceded by diabetes - When you use diabetes/diabetic it should be lower case, unless, of course, at the start of a sentence
+- Where possible, replace 'diabetic patient(s)' with 'patient(s) with diabetes' and 'non-diabetic' patient(s)' with 'patient(s) without diabetes', and 'a diabetic' when referring to a person with 'a person with diabetes' and 'diabetics' with 'people with diabetes'.

+- When diabetic forms part of a medical term it is fine to use, eg 'diabetic foot disease'.

+- The word mellitus is not needed when it is preceded by diabetes.

+- When you use diabetes/diabetic it should be lower case, unless, of course, at the start of a sentence.

-2. Titles
+2. Abstract titles

-- Acronyms are not permitted in the title and should be written in full Quality and Outcomes Framework - followed by the acronym in brackets - (QOF). - Do not use upper case initials for key words in the title.
-Upper case should only follow a full stop, question mark or exclamation mark. - Titles with a statement following a question should be run-on, e.g. 'How should I proof abstracts?
-An idiot's guide to proofing' - or a

-City of institution should be included, e.g.: University of Manchester, Manchester, UK not University of Manchester, UK

-all titles with a subtitle or strap should use a dividing colon (:) not an em dash (-), en dash (-) of hyphen (-), e.g.:
+• Upper case should only follow a full stop, question mark or exclamation mark.

+- Titles with a statement following a question should be run-on, eg 'How should I proof abstracts?
+An idiot's guide to proofing'. - City of institution should be included, eg University of Manchester, Manchester, UK not University of Manchester, UK. - All titles with a subtitle or strap should use a dividing colon (:) not an em dash (-), en dash (-) or a hyphen (-), eg:
-Anaemia in diabetic foot patients: A forgotten complication

-Not

-Anaemia in diabetic foot patients - a forgotten complication

-Or

-Anaemia in diabetic foot patients - a forgotten complication
+Use Anaemia in diabetic foot patients: A forgotten complication not Anaemia in diabetic foot patients - a forgotten complication or Anaemia in diabetic foot patients - a forgotten complication.

-Clinical care: Complications

-Not

-Clinical Care: complications

-Or

-Clinical care: complications
+Use Clinical care: Complications not Clinical Care: complications or Clinical care: complications

-• healthcare, particularly in titles, poster categories and contents, should be one word and all in lower case unless at the start of a sentence
+• Healthcare, particularly in titles, poster categories and contents, should be one word and all in lower case unless at the start of a sentence and not written as Health Care or Health care.

-Not

-Health Care

-Or

-Health care

-3. Order of content (except abstracts submitted under case reports category)
+3. Order of content - except abstracts submitted under case reports category